mpodder/Coursera-Getting-and-Cleaning-Data-Project/CodeBook.md

 Task-2: Extracts only the measurements on the mean and standard deviation for each measurement.

 Extracting features from features.txt file and followed by selecting required feature-labels and adding that to the previous joined X-data.
-The resultant data set in called Featured_dt with 66 selective columns
+The resultant data set in called Featured_dt with 66 selective columns (Names: specific Mean and STD measures)

 Task-3: Uses descriptive activity names to name the activities in the data set